 Podcast: Culture & Compliance Chronicles: Measuring Culture

 The latest installment of Ropes & Gray’s podcast series, Culture & Compliance Chronicles, explores company culture in times of crisis.
-In part two of a three-part discussion, litigation & enforcement attorneys Amanda Raad and Rosemarie Paul talk with three partners at EY—Maryam Hussain, Melissa Myatt and Katharina Weghmann—all of whom study decision-making in the corporate context.
+In part two of a three-part discussion, litigation & enforcement attorney Amanda Raad talks with three partners at EY—Maryam Hussain, Melissa Myatt and Katharina Weghmann—all of whom study decision-making in the corporate context.
 In the last episode, the group considered what the research says about the drivers of firm culture.
 In this episode, they shift to how companies can actually define and measure culture.
 They explore innovative approaches that go beyond the usual employee surveys.
 They also discuss why now is a particularly unique moment for companies to study their cultures, and how focusing on particular aspects of culture can make the inquiry less overwhelming and more fruitful.

-Maryam Hussain (EY): In terms of the unreliability potentially of survey information, another area in which it's unreliable is when you're asking people to describe issues in the past because there is a ton of research that shows that the way we remember the past is not as it happened.
+Maryam Hussain (EY): An area in which it's unreliable is when you're asking people to describe issues in the past because there is a ton of research that shows that the way we remember the past is not as it happened.
 So if it led to a successful outcome, we remember it as a series of genius actions that we took that led to this big success, and if it was a failure, is was error and someone else's fault.
 So, to entirely rely on asking direct questions, frankly, quite often, where the correct answer is obvious is going to be of limited use, not necessarily because people are deliberately gaming the system, but because simply, the human mind doesn't work that way.
 One of the approaches that I've seen be successful is if you talk about innovative approaches, there is a tool called SenseMaker, and this tool enables employees to tell micro-stories.
 Those stories are structured to elicit a perspective around the part of the culture that the organization is worried about—you might be decision-making, you have to identify what the issue is—and those stories are then gathered at scale.
 So you have qualitative information around narratives people are telling, but not the directing question, at this statistically significant scale.
 And the benefit of that is it gives you feedback from the organization, but also then those metrics can be used ongoing to measure the direction of travel of the culture of the organization.

 Melissa Myatt (EY): I've seen that deployed through the NHS actually, and looking at how hospitals were managing their intake and processing of patients, patient satisfaction, the employee survey across nurses to not only identify where they could make their services better, but also drive improvements in their financials and the feedback they were getting from their patient population as well.
 So, it had a broader knock-on effect in many parts of the business and across many objectives of the business they were running.